 66

-To convert these ASCII numbers to characters, use the Printf(“%c”).
+To convert these ASCII numbers to characters, you can use Printf(“%c”) function.

 package main